-3.1 Worker's Value of Searching
+3.1 Worker's Problem

 Consider a worker who has received the opportunity to look for a job at the beginning of the search stage.
-If the worker visits submarket x, he succeeds in finding a job with probability $p(\theta(x;y))$, and he fails with probability $1-p(\theta(x;y))$.
-If he succeeds, he enters the production stage in a new employment relationship which gives him the lifetime utility x.
-If he fails, he enters the production stage in the same employment position that he previously held, which gives him the lifetime utility v.
-Therefore, conditional on visiting submarket x, the worker's lifetime utility at the beginning of the search stage is $v + p(\theta(x;y))(x-v)$.
-Conditional on choosing x optimally8, the worker's lifetime utility is v + D(v;y), where
+Let $\theta(x;y)$ denote the equilibrium tightness of submarket x.
+If the worker visits submarket x, he succeeds in finding a job with probability $p(\theta(x;y))$, and he fails with probability $1 - p(\theta(x;y))$.
+If he succeeds, he enters the production stage in a new employment relationship which gives him the lifetime expected utility x.
+If he fails, he enters the production stage in the same employment position that he previously held, which gives him the lifetime expected utility v.
+Therefore, conditional on visiting submarket x, the worker's lifetime expected utility at the beginning of the search stage is $v + p(\theta(x;y))(x - v)$.
+Conditional on choosing x optimally12, the worker's lifetime expected utility is v + D(v;y), where